xrazis/haris.razis.com/content/posts/cappadocia.md

 {{< figure src="/blog/cappadocia/IMG_4349.webp"
 attr="The detail in the (unfortunately destroyed) mosaics is incredible." width=100% align=center link="/blog/cappadocia/IMG_4349.webp" target="_blank" >}}

+We also visited the Hagia Sophia history & experience museum, where you go through a series of dark rooms with vivid animations on the walls of the 1700-year-old history of Hagia Sophia.
+At the end of the museum you are greeted by an exhibition filled with artifacts.
+The museum should definitely be visited alongside the Hagia Sophia.

 We then headed towards Balat, //TODO Complete